Vatsal4040/mojj002/README.md

-Would You Press the Button?
+# Would You Press the Button?

-Concept:
+A moral tradeoff game.

+You are offered a benefit.
-You’re given a dilemma with a catch.
+It comes with a cost.

-You must choose:
+You decide whether to accept it.

+## Why this game exists
+This game explores decision-making under imperfect conditions.

+There is no correct answer.
+The interesting part is the hesitation.

+## How it works
+- Each scenario presents a reward and a consequence
--YES — press the button
+- You choose whether to press the button

--NO — walk away

-Then you see what most people chose.

-How it works:

--Large pool of dilemmas (50+)

--Random 10 per session

--Percentage results shown visually

--Result personality label at the end

-Why it’s fun:

--Moral, funny, and sometimes uncomfortable

--Highly replayable

--Great for sharing and discussion
+- Results are shown immediately
+- Move on to the next scenario

+Choices are final for each round.

+## Design principles
+- Text-first experience
+- Clear contrast between reward and consequence
+- No scoring pressure
+- No right or wrong outcomes

+## Notes
+- The game is about reflection, not winning
+- Scenarios are intentionally subjective

+## Status
+✅ Locked
+Game mechanics and logic should remain unchanged.